Tert-Butylhydroquinone

-tert-Butylhydroquinone (TBHQ, tertiary butylhydroquinone) is a synthetic aromatic organic compound which is a type of phenol.
+tert-Butylhydroquinone (TBHQ, tertiary butylhydroquinone, tBHQ) is a synthetic aromatic organic compound which is a type of phenol.
 It is a derivative of hydroquinone, substituted with a tert-butyl group.

 Applications

 Food preservative

-In foods, TBHQ is used as a preservative for unsaturated vegetable oils and many edible animal fats.
+In foods, TBHQ is used as an antioxidant preservative for unsaturated vegetable oils and many edible animal fats.
 It does not cause discoloration even in the presence of iron, and does not change flavor or odor of the material to which it is added.
 It can be combined with other preservatives such as butylated hydroxyanisole (BHA).
 As a food additive, its E number is E319.
 It is added to a wide range of foods.
 Its primary advantage is extending storage life.

 Other

 In perfumery, it is used as a fixative to lower the evaporation rate and improve stability.

 It is used industrially as a stabilizer to inhibit autopolymerization of organic peroxides.

 It is used as an antioxidant in biodiesel.

-It is also added to varnishes, lacquers, resins, and oil-field additives.
+Polaroid uses it as a photographic developer in their black and white and Reclaimed Blue films.